totalspectrum/spin2cpp/Readme.txt

   PUB start
     return 0

-will create a C++ class with variables "X"  and "Yy" and a function "Start".
+would create a C++ class with variables "X"  and "Yy" and a function "Start".

 The name of the class is taken from the file name.
 If the base part of the file name contains more than one capital letter, or has one